How Apple can get developers fired up about the Apple Watch again

 The handoff problem

 When I’m preparing to run, I waste time trying to get the AirPods to forget about the iPhone sitting on the desk and connect with the Watch.
-Having to choose “Mark’s AirPods” on the Watch several time is, for me, a real-life experience.
+Having to choose “Mark’s AirPods” on the Watch several times is, for me, a real-life experience.
 Even when I’m outside and well away from the phone, the Watch doesn’t seem to able to lock in a connection with the AirPods and hold it.
 And why do the AirPods have to connect with only one device at a time, anyway?
 My Bose Quiet Comfort wireless headphones can connect to two devices at once.
 Apple needs to find a way to at least make it more apparent to me which device the AirPods are currently connected to.
 The Bose headphones simply speak that information into my ear.

 Another Watch user tells me that handing off a telephone call from the iPhone to the Watch/AirPods is no walk in the park.